autowarefoundation/autoware.core/common/autoware_geography_utils/README.md

-# geography_utils
+# autoware_geography_utils

 ## Purpose

-This package contains geography-related functions used by other packages, so please refer to them as needed.
+This package contains geography-related utility functions used by other Autoware packages.
+It provides functionality for geographic coordinate transformations, height calculations, and Lanelet2 map projections.